Prometheus (tree): Cutting of the tree

 In addition, there are conflicting views of Prometheus's uniqueness in the Wheeler Peak grove.
 It is reported that Currey and/or the Forest Service personnel who authorized the cutting believed the tree was just one of many large, very old trees in the grove.
 Others, at least one of whom was involved in the decision-making and tree cutting, believe that the tree was clearly unique — obviously older than other trees in the area.

 At least one person involved says that Currey knew that to be true at the time, although there is no known admission from Currey that he did, and others have disputed that the tree, based on observation alone, was obviously much older than the others.

 In his 1965 scientific publication, Currey states that he had the tree cut (1) to find out whether the oldest bristlecones were necessarily confined to the White Mountains of California, as earlier dendrochronological studies seemed to suggest, and (2) to study the climate of the Little Ice Age.
-At the time, the Little Ice Age referred to the last 4,000 years, although the term has since been restricted to the cold climatic period extending from the 14^{th} to the 19^{th} centuries.
+At the time, the Little Ice Age referred to the last 4,000 years, although the term has since been restricted to the cold climatic period extending from the 14th to the 19th centuries.

 The tree was cut down and sectioned in August 1964, and several pieces of the sections were hauled out to be processed and analyzed, first by Currey, then by others in later years.
 Sections or pieces of the tree have ended up in various places, some of them publicly accessible, including the Great Basin National Park visitor center (Baker, Nevada), the Ely Convention Center (Ely, Nevada), the University of Arizona Laboratory of Tree-Ring Research (Tucson, Arizona), and the U.S. Forest Service's Institute of Forest Genetics (Placerville, California).